 How Much Does a Liquor License Cost?

-When determining cost of liquor license, there’s no straightforward answer; current price depends on a variety of different factors, including market value, locality, and competition.
+When determining cost of liquor license, there’s no straightforward answer; current beer and wine license cost depends on a variety of different factors, including market value, locality, and competition.
 The process of procuring a California liquor license requires jumping numerous hurdles.
 From zoning applications to license transfer fees, there are a bevy of facets included in the process, and each of these facets can present a different cost.
 Purchasing any type of liquor license also presents a time investment; obtaining the right permit can take anywhere from 60 days to over a year.
 Because time is of the essence when it comes to restaurant and bar profitability, it’s important to expedite the transfer process as much as possible.

 If you’re looking to purchase a beer and wine license, License Locators is the brokerage service you need.
 Experts in the California permit industry, our seasoned professionals can help your alcoholic beverage permit transaction go smoothly.
 Efficiency and timeliness are important to our clients, and we take every action necessary to ensure your transaction is completed with immediacy.

 There’s an important distinction to understand when it comes to determining beer and wine license cost.
 An off-sale license allows proprietors to sell wine and beer for consumption off of the property, while an on-sale license is designed for business such as restaurants that will sell alcohol for consumption on the premises.
 On-sale licenses are often in higher demand in a competitive field, and therefore tend to be more expensive.
-Beer and wine license cost runs the gamut—some proprietors may find such a permit for less than a hundred dollars, while others may find themselves shelling out thousands of dollars to procure the desired license.
+Beer and wine license costs run the gamut—some proprietors may find such a permit for less than a hundred dollars, while others may find themselves shelling out thousands of dollars to procure the desired license.

 In large metropolitan areas, alcohol permit competition is fierce, meaning many new proprietors must secure their permits from businesses looking to sell.
 For example, to secure a San Francisco liquor license, an individual must purchase from a pool of businesses that have already obtained a beer and wine license, as the ABC has run out of the quota of permits in that area.
 This is where License Locators comes in.
 We can help you find and acquire a beer and wine license from a business proprietor in a pre-existing pool of license owners at a fair price.
 Locating willing sellers can be difficult; our wide array of license listings makes it easy to seek out the permit your business aspirations require.